VolkanSah/JavaScript-DOM-Control-and-Event-Listeners/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.

-## License  ?
+## License
-knowledge should not be subject to any licenses or costs!
+Knowledge should not be subject to any licenses or costs!

 ## Credits
 **Volkan Sah**